probably-jaden/kickstarterBreakdownFinal/README.md

 streamlit run app.py
 ```

-Open your browser to http://localhost:8501 to view the app.
+Alternatively view the app at https://kickstarter.streamlit.app/

 ## Using the Python Package
 You can also use the Python package programmatically in your own scripts.